aryanp-86/aryanp-86/README.md

 <h1 align="center">Hi 👋, I'm Aryan Pokharkar</h1>
-<h3 align="center">I am a proficient fullstack developer specialized in the MERN stack, possessing a profound passion for expanding my expertise in the realm of web development.</h3>
+<h3 align="center">I am a proficient fullstack developer specialized in the MERN stack and Next.js, possessing a profound passion for expanding my expertise in the realm of web development.</h3>

 - 🔭 I’m currently working on **BlockTrail - Software solution to identify the end receiver of a cryptocurrency transaction**

-- 🌱 I’m currently learning **Hyperledger Caliper, Next.js**
+- 🌱 I’m currently learning **Hyperledger Caliper**

-- 👯 I’m looking to collaborate on **MERN and Cloud projects**
+- 👯 I’m looking to collaborate on **MERN and Next.js based projects**

 - 📫 How to reach me **aryanpokharkar88@gmail.com**